serdars/aperio/README.md

 ## Backlog

-* Groups:
-  * Editable private.
-Beautify.
-Add member.
-  * Filter timeline based on groups.
-* No User:
+* Conversations
+* User Access Checks:
   * Shouldn't see details.
   * "Need to join Aperio" on actions.
-* Conversations
 * Notifications
 * Discovery
   * Invite a non-existing user.